-Retail and 1.
-Complimentary retail and The smallest is hot roast Leisure Parks leisure area to the Town Centre.
-2. Contains areas locally known as The Vision Retail Park, Highpoint Retail Park, Anchor Retail Park and Tees Bay Retail Park.
-3. Three Parks are within walking distance from the Town Centre, but dissected by the railway, the A689 and Marina Way.
-4. Free car parking to the West of Marina Way, large pay to park facility at The Marina.
-5. Residential properties and office development located within The Marina area.
-6. Attractive area of water and waterfront at The Marina.
-7. Tees Bay is an out of town retail and leisure park with a large free car parking area, good public transport links, walking distance from Seaton train station and there a is bus service operating close by.
-32.15m 2 in The Marina and the largest is Asda 11444.34m 2 in West of Marina Way.
+Retail and Leisure Parks Complimentary retail and leisure area to the Town Centre.
+Contains areas locally known as The Vision Retail Park, Highpoint Retail Park, Anchor Retail Park and Tees Bay Retail Park.
+Three Parks are within walking distance from the Town Centre, but dissected by the railway, the A689 and Marina Way.
+Free car parking to the West of Marina Way, large pay to park facility at The Marina.
+Residential properties and office development located within The Marina area.
+Attractive area of water and waterfront at The Marina.
+Tees Bay is an out of town retail and leisure park with a large free car parking area, good public transport links, walking distance from Seaton train station and there a is bus service operating close by.
+The smallest is hot roast 32.15m2 in The Marina and the largest is Asda 11444.34m2 in West of Marina Way.
 Local Centres Discrete collection of small shops such as convenience shops, along with key services such as a doctors, nursery and/or dentist.
 Such uses serve the day-to-day needs of the local community.
 Well connected to surrounding areas by foot.
 Some have dedicated car parking.
 Some have public transport provision nearby.
-The smallest is a vacant unit, 11.22m 2 in Raby Road/Hart Lane The largest is Hartlepool and Wynyard primary care trust 1077.93m 2 in Wynyard Road.
+The smallest is a vacant unit, 11.22m2 in Raby Road/Hart Lane The largest is Hartlepool and Wynyard primary care trust 1077.93m2 in Wynyard Road.

 - 13.12 The Council recognises the importance of the Town Centre and its contribution to supporting and driving forward the borough's economy.
 One of the priorities of the Council is to improve the vitality and viability of the Town Centre and the Council will pro-actively encourage proposals for main town centre uses to be located within the Town Centre. - 13.13 The Council also recognises that other retail and commercial centres are important for the borough's economy and to residents; therefore the Council will seek to ensure that other retail and commercial centres continue to thrive.
-Although the Town Centre's vitality and viability is a priority for the Council, the Council considers it important to ensure that new retail development is directed to existing centres in order to protect and retain their vitality and viability too.
+Although the Town Centre's vitality and viability is a priority for the Council, the Council considers it important to ensure that new retail development is

-13.14 Methods to ensure the Town Centre and other designated centres are protected and have the opportunity to improve include undertaking a sequential test and a retail impact assessment where appropriate.
+- directed to existing centres in order to protect and retain their vitality and viability too. - 13.14 Methods to ensure the Town Centre and other designated centres are protected and have the opportunity to improve include undertaking a sequential test and a retail impact assessment where appropriate.